Best AI Robo-Advisor Alternatives for Experienced Investors in 2026

 Are these alternatives cheaper than a robo-advisor?

-Can these tools give me investment advice?
+Can these tools give me investment advice, or just research?

 Do I still place my own trades with these alternatives?